22Neves/devsite-docs/guides/mp-point-main-apps/payment-flow-callback.en.md

    paymentMethod = PaymentMethod.CREDIT_CARD.name,

-   printOnTerminal = false // campo opcional si lanza el pago sin impresión en la terminal
+   printOnTerminal = false // optional field if it processes the payment without printing at the terminal

 )